 REALTORS® are required to complete ethics training of not less than 2 hours, 30 minutes of instructional time within two-year cycles.

 Check your ethics date by logging in to your account at faarmembers.com/myaccount and looking in the blue box for “Your Last COE Date.”
-If your ethics date falls before 1/1/2017, you will need to take an NAR approved ethics class by the end of 2018 to stay compliant with the two-year ethics cycle.
+If your ethics date falls before 1/1/2019, you will need to take an NAR approved ethics class by the end of 2020 to stay compliant with the two-year ethics cycle.
 Take ethics online or in the classroom or virtually if available—If taken elsewhere than FAAR, forward your completed class certificate to Membership Services Director, Lori at email@example.com.
 Ethics in the classroom is held every 2 months during the CE/PL seminars.
 Classes may be registered for individually or as a bundle.